medium-serverless/backend-serverless-http-part1/README.md

 Finished repo for tutorial: [Deploying a medium.com clone serverlessly for learning and profit.
 Part 1: backend ](https://dev.to/larswww/deploying-a-medium-com-clone-serverlessly-for-learning-and-profit-part-1-backend-1dg)

+In this tutorial series I'm refactoring [The mother of all demo apps - Real World](https://github.com/gothinkster /realworld) by [thinkster.io](https://thinkster.io/) into a fully serverless app on aws as a fun learn-aws and exploration project.
+In Part 4 I'm refactoring one single endpoint in the express app into a lambda.
+The latest part of the tutorial is always what is running on [mediumserverless.com](https://mediumserverless.com).

 ### Prerequisites

 To deploy this app you need an aws account, and the serverless framework configured with your aws account.
 [Follow